fromsantanu/Project4-IST-Logistic-Regression-Smoking-Habit-Vs-Cancer-Development/README.md

 ## Description

-Establishing relationship between the number of cigarettes smoked per day and the likelihood of developing cancer.
+Establishing a clear releationshib between number of cigerettes smoked and possibility of developing lung cancer.
+In this case we have used logistic regression technique to predict if a person smokes x number of cigerates, what is the probability of developing cancer in future.

 ## Video
 <!--